 What do I mean by that?

-Reducing friction means that you make it as quick, easy, and painless as possible for your customers to create and submit UGC to you.
+Reducing friction means making it as quick, easy, and painless as possible for your customers to create and submit UGC to you.

 How do you do that?

-There are quite a few excellent tools out there designed to help you get more (and better) UGC with less effort for both you and your customer.
+Many excellent tools are designed to help you get more (and better) UGC with less effort for you and your customer.

-We’ve compiled a list of 5 of the best UGC tools that you can use for your business.
-Each has its pros, and some are better in some areas than others.
+We’ve compiled a list of 5 of the best UGC tools you can use for your business.
+Each has its pros, and some are better in some areas.
 So, we’ve broken it down for you below to make your choice easy.

 UGC Tool #1 – TurnTo

-Using an individual application approach, TurnTo has a nice offering of options for business owners who want to add UGC to their digital marketing mix.
+Using an individual application approach, TurnTo has an excellent offering of options for business owners who want to add UGC to their digital marketing mix.

 Ratings & Reviews:

-With an emphasis on mobile and quick & easy profile integration, TurnTo does its best to move customers from mere buyers to raters and reviewers as well.
+With an emphasis on mobile and quick & easy profile integration, TurnTo does its best to move customers from mere buyers to raters and reviewers.

 Community Q & A:

 While you may not think of Q & A as UGC, it is an excellent way for individuals to get customers to talk about your brand.
-The amount of information that you can glean from a healthy, well run Q & A community is virtually endless.
+The amount of information you can glean from a healthy, well-run Q & community is virtually endless.

-Q & A is better in many ways than a regular old FAQ section.
-It allows you to get into the mind of your customer and know what THEY are thinking (instead of just what you think they’re thinking).
+Q & is better than a regular old FAQ section.
+It allows you to get into your customer’s minds and know what THEY are thinking (instead of just what you think they’re thinking).

 TurnTo allows you to integrate answers from “experts, brands, fans, and your knowledge base.”

-TurnTo seeks to solve that issue with their video review application that is built with phones in mind.
+TurnTo seeks to solve that issue with its video review application built with phones in mind.

 TurnTo states that you can get 3-5 times more reviews by implementing Checkout Comments in your system.
-So much shopping online these days revolves around reviews, which is why this application is a nice touch.
+So much shopping online nowadays revolves around studies, which is why this application is a nice touch.

 UGC Tool #2 – TINT

-Focusing on allowing you to curate, own, and display UGC on your website and throughout your brand presence, TINT has a wide variety of offerings for businesses.
-While they focus on enterprise clients in the education and hospitality markets, they do have offerings that can match other companies as well.
+TINT has various business offerings, focusing on allowing you to curate, own, and display UGC on your website and throughout your brand presence.
+While they focus on enterprise clients in the education and hospitality markets, they also have offerings that can match other companies.

 One of the biggest motivations behind using UGC is to build trust with your customers (and potential customers).
 TINT gets that and is all about creating genuine, authentic UGC that can make your brand.